nikithajl/sql_review_env/README.md

 ## State

-The environment exposes the standard OpenEnv state object through `/state`, including:
+The environment exposes the standard OpenEnv state object through `/state`.
+The fields guaranteed for consumers are:

 - `episode_id`
 - `step_count`

-Task-specific context such as the selected task, difficulty, and latest feedback is returned in observations from `/reset` and `/step`.
+Task-specific context for agents, such as the selected task, difficulty, and latest feedback, should be read from observations returned by `/reset` and `/step`.

 ## Underlying Schema